moj3ve/HTML-Screensaver/README.md

 # HTML Screensaver [WIP]

-With some basic HTML code, you can create your own macOS Screensaver!
+With some basic HTML knowledge, you can create your own macOS Screensaver!

 ## Requirements